ColeCorrea/COP4331_LP_FrontEnd/README.md

 # COP4331_LP_FrontEnd
-Front-End for Large Project using React
+Front-End for Large Project using React,
 Node Modules folder is not uploaded